azoz01/WB-NLP/README.md

 ```
 bin/download_meta_shard.sh
 ```
-T obtain sample, responses from Altmetric and sample merged with altmetric (Only records with positive responses included) use
+To obtain sample, responses from Altmetric, responses from OpenAlex and sample merged with altmetric and OpenAlex (Only records with positive responses included) use
 ```
 bin/download_processed.sh
 ```